WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### How can I display the fee in satoshis per byte?
+### How can I display the fee in satoshis per vByte?

 The fee you pay to get confirmation on the Bitcoin timechain is denominated in satoshis per virtual byte.
 This means that the larger your transaction size, meaning the number of inputs and outputs, the more total bitcoin you have to pay for confirmation.